dockerian/go-coding/demo/gotchas.md

     var _ SomeIf = (*SomeType)(nil) // verify *SomeType implements SomeIf
     ```

+  * Go interface:
+    * casting/conversions:
+      - concrete -> concrete, as long as has the same properties
+      - interface A -> interface B, okay if A has more than in B
+      - concrete -> interface type, not allowed
+      - interface -> concrete type, not allowed

+    * assertion: `tv, ok := iv.(T)`
+      - `iv` is an interface type, cannot be nil
+      - `T` is either abstract or concrete type

+    * type switch: matching to the case in order

+      ```go
+      switch v.(type) { // can only be used in switch statement case I:
+        case T:
+        default: // fallthrough is NOT allowed
+      }
+      ```

   * Go increment and decrement operations cannot be used as expressions,
     only as in statements, and only the postfix notation is allowed: `i++`.
   * Go strings are immutable and behave like read-only byte slices.
 Use `[]rune` instead.